-Board & Train
+Board & Train in Berthoud

 Environmental exposure drives much of the learning process for your dog when they are here for Board and Train.
-The “exposures” include but are not limited to, learning tolerance, lowering reactivity, increasing impulse control, and facilitating the work/play interactions in a social group with multiple dogs.
-However life at Dog Days is not “all school – all the time”, and there is plenty of time allotted every day for your dog to just be a dog!
+The “exposures” include but are not limited to learning tolerance, lowering reactivity, increasing impulse control, and facilitating the work/play interactions in a social group with multiple dogs.
+However, life at Dog Days is not all school, all the time and there is plenty of time allotted every day for your dog to just be a dog!

-Even during down time dogs are learning.
+Even during downtime dogs are learning.
 At some point during the day, every dog takes part in a supervised, non-competitive chew time in which they receive a “high value” treat, like a raw bone, to allow for masseter muscle massage.
 The masseter muscles are the large, facial cheek muscles used during chewing.
 Research reveals that the use of the masseter muscles during chewing has a natural relaxation effect for dogs.

 At the conclusion of your dog’s initial stay, Laurie Buffington will conduct a 1 hour private personalized training session with the owner.
 The training session allows our trainers to show you what your dog has learned and how to correctly reinforce the training so that it is transferred and applied to your home environment.